NFOIC is undertaking a project to help tell the story of why open government is important to us all.

 Emily Ramshaw, Texas Tribune: Emily Ramshaw investigates state agencies and covers social services for the Tribune.
 Previously, she spent six years reporting for The Dallas Morning News, first in Dallas, then in Austin.
 In April 2009 she was named Star Reporter of the Year by the Texas Associated Press Managing Editors and the Headliners Foundation of Texas.
 See #OpenGovVideos with Emily Ramshaw.

-Ken Bunting, NFOIC: As the first full-time executive director of NFOIC, Ken Bunting administers funds for the Knight FOI Fund and oversees pass-through grants to state freedom of information groups, works daily to strengthen the work of its member coalitions, and collaborates with a board of directors to chart the future of the organization.
+Ken Bunting, NFOIC: Former executive director of NFOIC, Ken Bunting administered tha national coalition and manaaged its funding programs including the Knight FOI Fund and oversees pass-through grants to state freedom of information groups.
 See #OpenGovVideos with Ken Bunting.